coopyey/ttrpg-campaign-site/content/Stepstone Isles/Session Notes/Session 021.md

 [[Useful Sim]] is left behind and he is at least a level 11 wizard.
 He sits down with us to discuss what's going on at the fjord and what we expect when it comes with a confrontation with that.

 I take the ritual **water breathing** for later.
 I also ask for a **scroll of find familiar** as well.

+**Stepstone - Useful Sim's Teleport Circle Sigils:**
+- Kingdom of Arimath
+	- Duchy of Caviness
+		- Caer Arctos (Duchess Bellicent's Castle)
+		- Druckenford (Coastal port nearest Stepstone Isles)
+		- Ettindrop (Coastal port nearest Pallid Isles)
+		- Inchknock (Second-biggest isle in Pallid Isles)
+		- Sawmarket (Horse-market near Thornhurst)
+	- Duchy of Curachis
+		- Thornhurst Cathedral (biggest church in the kingdom's capitol, one of the three most-used teleport circles on the continent)
+	- Duchy of Yrcheon
+		- St. Niniane's Abbey
+		- Canthridge (Duchy Capital)
+- Kingdom of Midmire
+	- L'anse Vieux
+		- SW port, Monastery Bight, Trader's Sea
+	- Boca Grenouille
+		- NW canal port, ocean port
+	- Port Astacus
+		- Primary trading port
+		- In NE Midmire, Destrian Strait
+	- Murensia
+		- Barony seat of Arbagna
+		- In E Midmire on the Via Ortolana from Astacus to Sycamora
+	- St. Flechevert du Betenoire
+		- County seat of Alaric
+		- S of Arbaqgna on the Via Ortolana
+	- Bivouac Fontaine de St. Regia
+		- County of Jasteris
+		- S of Alaric on the Vaia Ortolana
+		- Infantry camp
+	- Port Sycamora
+		- SE port on Trader's Sea, end of Via Ortolana
+- Kingdom of Kornu
+	- Puerta Guadanya
+		- Nothernmost port in the March of Ferro, open ocean
+	- Puerto Eses
+		- SE port in the March of Ferro
+		- Monastery Bight, Trader's Sea
+- Celeviran Empire
+	- Capital of Celevir
+	- Far SE of the continent
+	- One of the most used teleports on the continent

 ---